 You’ve picked a theme and added some personal touches.
 It’s time to publish!
 On WordPress.com, that means a post or a page.

 Posts are what you think of when you think of a blog; they’re dated, and appear in reverse chronological order.
-They moving down your blog as you publish new ones.
+They move down your blog as you publish new ones.
 They’re browsable in the WordPress.com Reader, where prospective fans can find them under tags you assign them.

 Ready to publish a post?
 Get started by clicking the “Write” button on the right side of the toolbar at the top of your screen: